Ramvling/SimplePingService/README.md

 Requirments:

 Python3.
 You may need to manually install the tkinter module.
-Screen.py is the main faile, and eeds to be run as root.
+Screen.py is the main file, and needs to be run as root.Addresses can be added and removed from Addresses.txt